-His work has been exhibited widely and is in many collections including the Museum of Modern Art, L.A.
-County Art Museum, Brooklyn Museum, The Getty Museum, Walker Arts Center, Georges Pompidou Centre, and Tate Gallery.
+Lehrer’s work has been exhibited widely and is in many collections including the Museum of Modern Art, L.A.
+County Art Museum, Brooklyn Museum, The Metropolitan Museum of Art, The Getty Museum, Walker Arts Center, Georges Pompidou Centre, and Tate Gallery.
 The Crossing the BLVD exhibition (co-produced with Sloan) has been to fifteen museums and galleries and continues to travel the country.
 Lehrer is also a performer and has co-written four plays (Social Security: the basic training of Eugene Solomon with Dennis Bernstein, Denial of the Fittest, and A Tattle Tale, with Judith Sloan), and co-written and co-composed one opera (The Search For IT and Other Pronouns with Harvey Goldman).
 He co-produces public radio documentaries and audio works with his wife Judith Sloan.
 Lehrer’s performances and plays have been performed at many venues including La MaMa Experimental Theatre, The Public Theatre, The Knitting Factory, Independent Art at Here, The Painted Bride, the Market Theatre (Johannesberg), and the Theatre Workshop (Edinburgh).

 Some books with features on and/or contributions by Warren Lehrer: